microbialinformatics/assignment03/README.md

 percent <- woot*100
 ```

-***Here, we performed 10 breedings of mice but only observed 2 of the breedings.
+*Here, we performed 10 breedings of mice but only observed 2 of the breedings.
 The probability of getting a male mouse versus a female mouse was 50/50.
 This calculation was the same as what we did in class, with a point probability of 0.0439.
-This means that 4.3945% of the time we will get either 2 females or 2 males from our 2 observations.***
+This means that 4.3945% of the time we will get either 2 females or 2 males from our 2 observations.*

-4. On pg.
+####4.
+On pg.
 59 there is a formula for the probability of observing a value, x, when there is a mean, mu, and standard deviation, sigma.
 For this exercise, assume x=10.3, mu=5, and sigma=3.
 Using R, calculate the probability of x using this formula and the appropriate built in function